lloydtwum/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this gives permission to others only
+this script set ther mode of the file to rwxr x wx